ryan-moeller/lua-httpd/README.md

 server:run(true)
 ```

+On FreeBSD, use the shebang `#!/usr/libexec/flua` to invoke the base system's
+Lua interpreter.
+No packages required!

 Configure inetd:

 `/etc/inetd.conf`
 ```conf
 http    stream  tcp     nowait  www    /usr/local/bin/httpd      httpd
 ```

 Prepare the log file:

 ```sh
 touch /var/log/httpd.log
 chown www /var/log/httpd.log
 ```

-## Description
+## Motivation

-I didn't feel like cross-compiling a bunch of stuff for a MIPS router I
+I didn't feel like cross-compiling a bunch of stuff for a MIPS router.
-have.
-It has Lua interpreter on it, and I like Lua, so I wrote this.
+It had a Lua interpreter on it, and I like Lua, so I wrote this.

-## Error logging
+## Error Logging

 Inetd populates stdin, stdout, and stderr descriptors with the socket.
 This is
 not ideal for error logging, since errors will be sent to the client and break